plagnollab/RNASeq_pipeline/README.md

 ```
 and then run R

-# Input format
+# Input 1: Sample Table

-The key input is a table in plain text format that contains one row per sample, with the header line:
+The key input is a table in **tab delimited** plain text format that contains one row per sample, with the header line:
 ```
-sample f1 f2 condition
+sample  f1  f2  condition  (type)
 ```

+* `sample` must be a unique sample name.
+* `f1` and `f2` specify the input fastqs, which can be gzipped.
+If the data are single stranded then f2 must be set as **NA**.
-Assuming that condition is what you want to run the differential expression analysis on.
+* `condition` is what you want to run the differential expression analysis on.
+You can include multiple condition columns
-You also need to specify the input folder, so that the fastq can be found at ${iFolder}/${f1} and ${iFolder}/${f2}.
-Note that f1 and f2 can specify subfolders themselves.
-If the data is single stranded then the f2 column should be present but have the value of NA for each sample.
-Also a species parameter and and output folder.
+* `type` is an optional covariate column which will be included in the differential expression model.

+The input folder is specified in the submission form.
+However if the fastq files are in separate subfolders then these subfolders should be present in the sample table, ie `/subfolder/sample1.fastq` .

+# Input 2: Submission Form
+The second input file is a list of variables that will be used by the pipeline script.
+An example is included in the repository and should be filled in by the user.
+Each variable is named and explained below:
+* `pipeline`: path to where the repository is downloaded
+* `oFolder`: where the processed data will go.
+Conventionally `samples/processed`.
+* `iFolder`: where the input fastq files are.
+If in separate subfolders then include the subfolder in the sample table.
+* `dataframe`: the path to the sample table
+* `code`: the name of the project, used as the job name when submitting each step.
+* `species`: the species genome used for alignment. `human` specifies hg19 whereas `human_hg38` specifies hg38.
+* `submit=(yes|no)`: whether the pipeline should automatically submit jobs to the cluster.
+* `QC=(yes|no)`: should the fastq files be trimmed before alignment?
+* `starStep1=(yes|no)`: the initial alignment step with STAR, followed by sorting and duplicate marking.
+* `starStep1b=(yes|no)`: indexing of the resulting bam file and computing of summary statistics.
+* `starStep2=(yes|no)`: counting the reads in each sample with HTSeq.
+* `prepareCounts=(yes|no)`: preparation of read counts for DESeq and DEXSeq; creation of per-sample FPKMs.
+* `Rdeseq=(yes|no)`: differential gene expression with the DESeq2 package.
+* `Rdexseq=(yes|no)`: differential exon usage with the DEXSeq package.

+## Advanced usage
+Two flags in the submission script, `summary` and `force` are now deprecated.
+They have now been repurposed for non-standard use cases.
+#### Only outputting lists of splice junctions from STAR
+* Set `starStep1a` to `yes` and `force` to `SJsOnly`.

+#### Realign files that have already been trimmed with FastQC.
+  Useful if pipeline has crashed downstream of trimming.
+* Set `QC` to `yes` and `summary` to `trimmed_exist`.